bloff/rmtc-parsing/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Self-contained implementation of an object from which characters can be
-read or written.
+read, while keeping track of offset, and line and column numbers.
 This probably should be replaced with Python's own
 *TextIOBase* class.
 But it was much simpler for me to just have a class
 with exactly what I needed, instead of worrying about implementing
 whatever Python needs.
 Will refactor this at some point.